Stack Data Structure Overview

 Explore ProgramFrequently Asked Questions

-1. What is a stack in C?
+1. What is the LIFO concept in stacks?

 2. How do you implement a stack using an array in C?